jss367/jss367.github.io/_posts/2017-03-22-Jupyter-Notebook-Favorites.md

 # Magic Commands

 Jupyter Notebooks have another type of command known as _magic commands_.
-Here are some of my favorites:
+You can view all the magic commands by entering `%quickref` into your notebook, but here are some of my favorites:

-## Display all your global variables
+## Display all your global variables with %whos

 It's easy to lose track of your global variables, especially if you run your cells out of order.
 Fortunately, you can use the magic command `%whos` to display them all.

 ![whos]({{site.baseurl}}/assets/img/whos.png "Whos")

-## Sharing Values
+## Sharing Values with %store

 You can use magic commands to store values in one notebook and load them in another.
 Here's an example: